 Today emotional intelligence is widely accepted as an essential indicator of career success.
 And an emotional intelligence course can be a platform to a promotion, not only because it improves relationships, but employers also value this intelligence highly.

-Our Emotional Intelligence Program is an online emotional intelligence course that will teach you how to develop and apply EQ for personal and career success.
+Our Emotional Intelligence online course that will teach you how to develop and apply EQ for personal and career success.
 You will explore the skills required to understand and use EQ to improve your self-awareness, empathy, and ability to deal sensitively with the feelings of others.